Eustachian tube dysfunction is more common in children as their Eustachian tube is shorter, narrower and more horizontal than adults.

-Eustachian tubes are relatively small, and can become inflamed and swollen because of a cold, sore throat, sinusitis, hayfever, allergies, deviated nasal septum or nasal polyps.
+Eustachian tubes can become inflamed and swollen because of a cold, sore throat, sinusitis, hayfever, allergies, deviated nasal septum or nasal polyps.
 As a result of inflammation and swelling the tubes may become blocked and this is called Eustachian tube dysfunction or ETD.

 Signs and symptoms of Eustachian tube dysfunction

 Eustachian tube dysfunction happens when you’re Eustachian tubes don’t open easily and prevent air getting into the middle ear.
 As a result, the air pressure on either side of the eardrum becomes unequal.
 One sign of ETD is a retracted eardrum, where the eardrum is sucked in towards the middle ear.

 - Dulled or muffled hearing, feeling of fullness in the ear (some will report a feeling of water trapped in the ear).

 - Unusual sounds including ringing, buzzing, popping or crackling sounds.

 - Some episodes of dizziness and pain in the ear.

 Common causes of ETD include respiratory infections such as flu and colds or other problems like asthma, hay fever, allergies and tonsillitis.
 Anatomical abnormalities can be a factor too, such as large adenoids or facial abnormalities.
 Children are particularly prone to ETD because their tubes are smaller and more horizontal than an adults.